Willamette Valley Bounty Electric Byway

 An Oregon Electric Byways Road Trip

 A short drive from downtown Portland, the Willamette Valley is the most well known of Oregon’s 18 wine-growing regions.
 More than 150 miles long and 60 miles wide, the Willamette Valley is home to more than 500 wineries and six sub-AVAs (American Viticulture Areas).
 The story of the valley doesn’t stop there, however.
 The growth of the wine industry has also nurtured a thriving culinary culture.
 With so many great wineries, tasting rooms and restaurants, it’s hard to know where to begin.
 This day trip, which introduces the wineries and farm-to-table cuisine in the northern tip of the Willamette Valley, is a great place to start.

-Start your day in downtown Portland at Electric Avenue on the Portland State University campus.
+Start your day in downtown Portland at Electric Avenue at the World Trade Center.
 While you’re charging up your car, choose from a host of delicious downtown breakfast spots such as Mother’s Bistro & Bar and Bijou Cafe.
 Fill your to-go cup with rich drinking chocolate or espresso at Cacao in the Heathman Hotel or nearby Moonstruck Chocolate Cafe.